Stories

 “Do you know how to cook peas and rice?”
 Vicki Carbage asks.
 Her excitement while sharing the recipe is contagious.
 “Beautiful meal,” she concludes.
 Try it yourself!

-Members of the Lebanese community on Bell Island, Vicki Carbage and her husband George, operated George M. Carbage Limited, a grocery store that opened in the 1940s in the Town Square, Bell Island.
+Members of the Lebanese community on Bell Island, Vicki Carbage and her husband George operated George M. Carbage Limited, a grocery store that opened in the 1940s in Bell Island’s Town Square.

 Food History Culture Mentality Cooking Grocery Sociality Lebanese Food Canadian Food